bibleapi/bibleapi-rest/README.md

       bookName: "Genesis"
     }
   ],
-  text: In the beginning God created the heaven and the earth."
+  text: "In the beginning God created the heaven and the earth."
 }
 ```